mattsmiths/pollinatorcam/services/README.md

 # to stop a service (see note below)
 sudo systemctl stop pcam@192.168.0.120
 # this will get restarted by pcam-discover unless the ip is disabled

+# to see what camera services are active
+sudo systemctl list-units | grep pcam@
 ```

 None of these services provide the initial configuration (see